waveform80/picamera/docs/deprecated.rst

 Deprecated Functionality
 ========================

+.. currentmodule:: picamera

 The picamera library is (at the time of writing) nearly a year old and has grown quite rapidly in this time.
 Occasionally, when adding new functionality to the library, the API is obvious and natural (e.g.
-:meth:`~picamera.camera.PiCamera.start_recording` and
+:meth:`~PiCamera.start_recording` and :meth:`~PiCamera.stop_recording`).
+At
-:meth:`~picamera.camera.PiCamera.stop_recording`).
-At other times, it's been less obvious (e.g. unencoded captures) and my initial attempts have proven to be less than ideal.
+other times, it's been less obvious (e.g. unencoded captures) and my initial attempts have proven to be less than ideal.
 In such situations I've endeavoured to improve the API without breaking backward compatibility by introducing new methods or attributes and deprecating the old ones.

 This means that, as of release 1.8, there's quite a lot of deprecated functionality floating around the library which it would be nice to tidy up,